Shark Boy: Other media

 Shark Boy has appeared in two video games, those being TNA Impact!: Cross the Line and TNA IMPACT!

 He was featured in MTV's "True Life: I am a Pro Wrestler", talking about his experiences on the independent circuit.

 Personal life

 On Friday, February 22, 2008, he was inducted into the XWF (later Legends Pro Wrestling) Hall of Fame.
+Around the same time, Roll had just started the "Stone Cold" Shark Boy gimmick (at TNA Final Resolution in January 2008).
+After waking up from a kayfabe coma, he would drink clam juice and use the Stone Cold Stunner in his matches.

-Roll lost most of his possessions in a house fire in February 2009.
+Roll lost most of his possessions including practically all of his ring gear and personal property in a house fire in February 2009.

 Miramax lawsuit

 On June 8, 2005, Roll filed a lawsuit against Miramax Films, claiming that the Miramax release The Adventures of Sharkboy and Lavagirl in 3-D infringed upon his trademark and demanded any "money, profits and advantages wrongfully gained".
 In November 2005, it emerged that Miramax had attempted to have the case dismissed, in addition to requesting that the court nullify Roll's trademark on the basis that "Plaintiff is a male whose services are rendered only when he is wearing a costume depicting 'shark-like' attributes."
 In April 2007, the suit was settled for an undisclosed amount.